verida/documentation/docs/single-sign-on-sdk/how-to-use-the-sso-sdk.md

 # Configuration

-Various configuration options can be set (via `vaultConfig` parameter in `VaultAccount`) for the single sign-on SDK.
+Various configuration options can be set (as parameters in `VaultAccount`) for the single sign-on SDK.

 These (all optional) config options include: